 Modern DSLR cameras make it easy to take dazzling photos and videos!
 But with so many available products, it can be tricky to choose the right one.
 This expert buying guide is designed to help you quickly find a great affordable DSLR camera.
-We've tested over 25 different digital cameras and selected the best ones for you.
+We've researched over 40 digital cameras and selected the best ones for you.
 All winning cameras are great choices!DSLR Camera BasicsBest DSLR Cameras

 DSLR cameras are the best way to take your photos to the next level!
 Whether you're a beginner, hobby photographer, or pro, there are four reasons why a digital SLR camera will help you take much better pictures and videos: Manual controls, faster performance, better camera sensor, and interchangeable lenses.